yashwanthrajadurai/19CS302_Module_1/Ex no_3.md

 ## Program:
 ```
 /*
-Program to write a C program to find number of years based on principle,rate & simple interest.
+Program to find number of years based on principle,rate & simple interest.
 Developed by:
 RegisterNumber:
 */